 (4) the notification states that the person sending the notification has or expects to acquire a purchase-money security interest in livestock of the debtor and describes the livestock.

 (c) Holders of conflicting livestock security interests to be notified.
-Subsections (d)(2) through (4) apply only if the holder of the conflicting security interest had filed a financing statement covering the same types of livestock:
+Subsections (d)(2) through (4) apply only if

 (1) if the purchase-money security interest is perfected by filing, before the date of the filing; or